Top-NotchOutdoorSearch

 Display

-The Helix 5 CHIRP SI has a 5-inch screen that displays the date and readings from its down scan imaging, side imaging, and CHIRP.
+The Helix 5 CHIRP SI runs a 5-inch screen that shows down imaging, side imaging, and CHIRP returns at once.

 But hey, talk about OG and high quality!